nashville-software-school/FEWDD-milestones/5-javascript-library/learning-materials/ex-mad-lib-webstorage.md

 ## Instructions
 1. Create a view with input areas for each of the following.
-1. On click, save the input to local web storage and change to a new view.
+1. On click, save the input to local web storage and change to a new view/page that will display the following paragraph.
-1. Retrieve the items in local web storage and display on the DOM within the appropriate place of the paragraph.
+1. Retrieve the items in **local web storage** and display on the DOM within the appropriate place of the paragraph.

 ### Word Collection
 1. Plural noun